dem-account-git-github/full-stack-Web-Dev-MERN/Frontend Development/HTML (Level 2)/notes.md

 ## Horizontal Rule (HR) Element
 This tag in HTML is used to create a horizontal line or a divider between sections of content.
 Kind off like adding breaks or divisions on the page.

+## Superscript (sup) and Subscript (sub) Elements
+These elements are used to create superscript and subscript text respectively.